 Discuss how these routines will be part of your everyday life and how they will benefit the family.

-5. Start practicing the routine.
 The newer you are to this give yourself more grace.
 Routines do not have to be rigid in their structure or military style.
 A family routine just lets everyone know the order things will happen on as many days of the year as possible.

-Last year, I realized my kids and I needed a little more support, so I created 2 other lists to coincide with our routine list.
-I needed to be able to get chore and extracurricular ideas for the boys on days I didn’t have a plan.
+Last year, while I realized my kids and I needed a little more support, so I created 2 other lists to coincide with our routine list.
+I needed to be able to get chores and extracurricular ideas for the boys on days I didn’t have a plan.
 The chart below solved our issue.

 Give Yourself and Your Family GRACE